 Renee: All right.
 So carbonara plus everything else, how much pasta would you say you go through a week?
 Not just for personal cooking, but for the videos.

-Nadia: Probably three or four kilos, which is like double.
+The Pasta Queen: Probably three or four kilos, which is like double.
 A little bit more than double in pounds.

 Renee: More than double.